 And last but not least on this list of the very best TV show Christmas episodes we have this Legacies episode that not only was extra Christmassy but also served as the mid-season finale for season 2.
 So, you can bet a lot happened during the episode.

 The episode starts with snow falling outside and everybody getting into that Christmas cheer.
 Yet one student of the Salvatore School isn’t feeling the festivities.
 After all, as Hope points out to Kaleb, it’s only October.
 Which can mean only one thing – a new monster has come to Mystic Falls.

 And we proceed to see such moments as Hope teaming up with Clark to take down the Krampus.
 A fight between Santa and Krampus.
 Rafael meeting his father.
-And Lizzie and Sebastian taking a road trip in Damon’s old car to find Landon that may or may not end up with some in some much-needed relief of sexual tension.
+And Lizzie and Sebastian taking a road trip in Damon’s old car to find Landon that may or may not end up in some much-needed relief of sexual tension.
 As well as Landon finally choosing between Hope and Josie.
 It’s truly a fantastic episode.
 And it will definitely help you feel that Christmas spirit.

 We hope you enjoy these awesome Christmas episodes, and you’ve got just enough time to binge-watch them all before Christmas officially arrives.
 Happy holidays!